ISA reference page

 The ALU is a combinational circuit.
 Remember, you’re allowed to use any of the built-in Logisim components - adders, subtractors, shifters, bit extenders etc.

-The ALU is almost exactly the same as what you made in lab 7, except 16 bits instead of 8.
+The ALU is exactly the same as what you made in lab 7.
 If you finished that lab, you can reuse your work like so:

 1. In your project, double-click the ALU component on the left side to edit it.